• Skip to main content

 • Google removed dozens of AI Disney-character videos after a cease-and-desist.

-• Many of the offending clips were created with Veo, Google’s own AI video tool.
+• Many offending clips were made with Veo — Google’s own AI video tool.

-• Days before the OpenAI deal, unlicensed gets fought, licenses get bought.
+• Days before the OpenAI deal: unlicensed gets fought, licensed gets bought.

 The videos included Mickey Mouse, Deadpool, and characters from Star Wars and The Simpsons.
 Many were created using Veo, Google’s own AI video generation tool, according to Gene Maddaus at Variety.